 - Deploy inline.
-Any SSL/TLS visibility solution must be inline to the traffic flow to decrypt PFS cipher suites such as elliptic curve Diffie-Hellman encryption (ECDHE). - Deploy BIG-IP SSL Orchestrator in a device sync/failover device group (S/FDG) that includes the high-availability (HA) pair with a floating IP address. - Achieve further interface redundancy with the Link Aggregation Control Protocol (LACP).
+Any SSL/TLS visibility solution must be inline to the traffic flow to decrypt PFS cipher suites such as elliptic curve Diffie-Hellman encryption (ECDHE). - Deploy BIG-IP SSL Orchestrator in a device sync/failover device group (S/FDG) that includes the high-availability (HA) pair with a floating IP address. - Use dual-homing.
+The Trellix Network Security devices must be dual-homed on the inward and outward VLANs with each F5 system in the device S/FDG. - Achieve further interface redundancy with the Link Aggregation Control Protocol (LACP).
 LACP manages the connected physical interfaces as a single virtual interface (aggregate group) and detects any interface failures within the group.